jasalt/bin/README.md

 # Useful UNIX convenience scripts

 Some written by myself, some by other people.
 See script files for more details.
-Some highlights include:
+More custom shell configuration on [.oh-my-zsh repo](https://github.com/jasalt/.oh-my-zsh/tree/master/custom).

+Some useful external command line tools are also listed in my [starred utilities list](https://github.com/stars/jasalt/lists/utilities).

+## Installation

+Clone to home and add to path.

+echo 'PATH="$PATH:/home/user/bin"' >> ~/.zshrc

+# Example content

 ## ffmpeg media conversion scripts